ZahidAfsar/AfsarZWeatherSprint2/README.md

 // Plans for (12/8/23)
 // I plan to finish up and get the icons to change and then get a peer review

+Peer Review: Upon a first glance, the website looks very clean and good.
+It looks like he put in a lot of effort into making the weather sprint.
+Comparing it to the original figma design, it looks very similar, which is good.
+Looking at the functionality, mostly everything works, however I did a bug.
+For example when you searched a location that doesn't exist, the weather data stays the same but the location name changes to what you typed in.
+Also in the website the hearts are already filled in which makes it seem like its already in my favorited list, I recommend that the hearts aren't automatically filled.
+Besides that, I liked how his night and day mode functioned perfectly and that he had one of those pop ups whenever you added a location to your favorite's list.
+Overall, Good Job! keep it up.